|Baker Rear Range, DE|

 Fred C. Hill was keeper of the range lights for roughly eight years before they were automated, and during this period he was commended on more than one occasion for assisting people.
 In one instance, Keeper Hill rescued a man who had fallen through the ice near the station and then furnished the grateful individual medical attention, dry clothes, and food.
 On September 26, 1923, Keeper Hill saved a man who had sunk up to his armpits in the muddy marshes near the range lights.

-The turnover of keepers at Baker Range came to end in 1924, when the lights were automated.
-A steel skeleton tower fitted with a white slatted daymark was placed near the southern tip of Reedy Island in December 1924 to serve as the new front light for Baker Range.
+The turnover of keepers at Baker Range came to end around 1925, when the lights were automated.
+A steel skeleton tower fitted with a white slatted daymark was placed near the southern tip of Reedy Island to serve as the new front light for Baker Range.
 This light, positioned 1.9 miles south of the rear tower, remains active.
-The mechanism for raising and lower the rear light on the rear tower has been removed, and Coast Guard crews must now make a harrowing climb up a narrow ladder to service the beacon, which is powered by an electric cable.
+The mechanism for raising and lowering the rear light on the rear tower has been removed, and Coast Guard crews must now make a harrowing climb up a narrow ladder to service the beacon, which is powered by an electric cable.

 The October 12, 1929 edition of Wilmington’s Evening Journal contained an article informing the public that Baker Front Range Lighthouse and the surrounding 7.85 acres of marshland were being offered to the highest bidder.
 Irving L. Gill, Superintendent of the Fourth Lighthouse District, was to open the resulting bids at his Philadelphia office at two o’clock on November 20.
 Whether anyone submitted a bid for the isolated lighthouse is not known, but all that remains at the site of Baker Front Range Lighthouse are the concrete-filled iron pilings that once supported the station’s buildings.
 The lighthouse could have been relocated and used as a residence or might have just have been demolished on-site.